paulgreg/retrocomputing/z80-mbc2/README.md

 ## xmodem

-launch xmodem only from a: (configuraiton in same dir)
+Beware, launch xmodem only from a: (configuration file is on A:)

 ## pigfx